mriggithub/PLL-OSU-180nm-PDK/README.md

  **Prelayout**

- Inverter is one of the fundamental circuits used in desining any kind of complex circuit.
-The circuit design shown below:
+ Inverter is one of the fundamental circuits used in designing any kind of complex circuit.
+The CMOS circuit design of Inverter is shown below:

  ![image](https://user-images.githubusercontent.com/92794189/137951622-72e18c8c-2536-4677-b391-2830ec0e3c38.png)